DannyLuna17/BulletDroid2/README.md

 ---

+## Should I star this repository?

+You don’t have to, but giving it a star would mean a lot.
+It helps more people discover BulletDroid.
+Your support helps us grow an open and accessible community.
+Thank you!

+---

 ## Contributing

 We welcome issues, feature requests, and pull requests!
 Please read the [contribution guidelines](CONTRIBUTING.md) before you begin as they cover the development workflow, coding conventions, commit / branch naming, and the review process.